alanmitchell/bmon/docs/source/multi-building-charts.rst

 You fill in the ``Title`` field with a name for this report.
 This will be the name that the User sees when they are selecting the report.
-From the ``Type of Chart`` dropdown, you need to select ``Current Sensor Values``. ``General Chart Parameters in YAML Form`` is left blank for this type of report. ``Sort Order`` is a number used to sort all of the multi-building reports.
+From the ``Type of Chart`` dropdown, select
+``Current Sensor Values``. ``General Chart Parameters in YAML Form`` is left blank for this type of report. ``Sort Order`` is a number used to sort all of the multi-building reports.
 Pick a number that puts this report in the desired position relative to other multi-building reports.
-Counting by 10s with these numbers is a good idea so other reports can be inserted in the list later.
+Counting by 10s with these numbers is recommended so other reports can be added to the list later.

 Next, move on to the ``Chart building infos`` section of the inputs.
-If you just started creating the report, there will a blank ``Chart building infos`` item to fill out.
-You fillout one of these for each Building that will appear in your report.
+If you just started creating the report, there will be a blank ``Chart building infos`` item to fill out.
+You fill out one of these for each Building that will appear in your report.
 In the sample shown above, the ``Glacierview`` building was selected from the dropdown as the first Building to show in report.
-Next, the large box in the ``Chart Parameters in YAML Form`` needs to be filled out with the Sensor IDs from the Glacierview building that you want to appear in the report.
+Next, the large box in the ``Chart Parameters in YAML Form`` needs to be filled out with the Sensor IDs from the building that you want to appear in the report.
 For each sensor you want to include, enter it on a separate line with a dash and a space preceding it, ``-``.
 Here is the exact format for two Sensors having the IDs ``29931`` and ``29929``: